 Incoming Inmate Mail: With the exception of special/legal mail, incoming mail is opened and reviewed for the presence of contraband (i.e. drugs, tobacco, weapons, pornography).
 Incoming mail must include the inmate's commitment or department recognized legal name and Offender Identification (OID) number.

 Incoming mail may include: paper with words/drawings; photographs (Polaroid photos must have the backing removed); periodicals and published materials shipped from the publisher; and clippings or photocopies of published materials that meet criteria.
 Signed, commercial greeting cards and post cards are allowed, however cards that play music or have electronically recorded material on them are prohibited.

 Incoming mail is limited to 16 ounces per item.
-A maximum of 20 photographs are allowed per envelope.
+A maximum of 20 photographs are allowed per envelope or mailing.
 Polaroid photographs must have the backing removed.

 Send mail (not money) to: